TharinduDR/tharindudr.github.io/index.md

 title: About me
 cover: false
 ---
+I am a lecturer at the School of Informatics and Digital Engineering, Aston University.

-I am a lecturer at the University of Wolverhampton and a member of the Research Group on Computational Linguistics (RGCL), affiliated with the Research Institute of Information and Language Processing (RIILP).
+Previously I was a lecturer at the University of Wolverhampton and a member of the Research Group on Computational Linguistics (RGCL), affiliated with the Research Institute of Information and Language Processing (RIILP).

 I hold a PhD in Computer Science from the University of Wolverhampton, which I defended in 2021.
 As a PhD student, I worked on applying deep learning-based text similarity models for applications in translation technology under the supervision of [Prof Ruslan Mitkov](https://researchers.wlv.ac.uk/R.Mitkov) and [Prof Constantin Orasan](https://dinel.org.uk/).